JNU-Tangyin/imagineRTB/README.md

 ## Files and Folders

 - **datasets**   the datasets to train and test.
-Please note that due to limited space, the real large datasets should be downloaded from certain websites, as the datasets.ipynb instructs
+Please note that due to limited space, the real large datasets should be downloaded from certain websites, as the datasets.ipynb instructs the way of processing raw datasets.

-- **expert_traj**  the expert knowledge trajectory, to be loaded by ours.py
+- **expert_traj**  the expert knowledge trajectory, to be loaded by ours.py.

 - **methods** includes baseline algorithms and ours.
-Please note that ???
+Please note that IIBidder_agent is our algorithm.
+DRLB, Uniform, Normal, Lin, and Gamma are included in the compare experiment.
+AC_GAIL_agent, PPO_GAIL_agent, and PPO_agent are included in the ablation experiment.

 - README.md this file

 - **ablation_exp.py**    to do ablation study

-- **compared_exp.py** ???
+- **compared_exp.py**    to do compare study among different baselines(DRLB, Uniform, Normal, Lin, and Gamma)

 - **globals.py**  global variables

 - **main.py**    main entrance of the experiments. to envoke run.py, post.py, and plot.py

-- **plot.py**  read final.csc, plot the figures used for the paper to store in `figures` folder, and generate  .tex files for tables for the papers.
+- **plot.py**  read final.csv, plot the figures used for the paper to store in `figures` folder, and generate  .tex files for tables for the papers.

 - **post.py**  post-process,  to put together all the intermediate results in to one `final.csv` file.

-- **preprocess.py**
+- **preprocess.py**   read data from 'datasets' folder, and preprocess for compare experiment and ablation experiment.

 - **requirements.txt**  for install the conda virtual env.

-- **rtb_environment.py**  ????
+- **rtb_environment.py**  create a bidding environment for agent

 ## Usage